-This system allows client systems to communicate directly, “computer to computer” with Anchor’s system, thus enabling them to run jobs in an automated fashion.
+Order Automation allows client systems to communicate directly, “computer to computer” with Anchor’s system, thus enabling them to run jobs more efficiently.

 The system is simple to use.
 The complexity of scheduling and running jobs is handled by Anchor’s back office systems.